 In Section 2 we introduce the model and the terminology.
 Section 3 describes the algorithm, and Section 5 presents the proof of the competitive ratio.
-Lower bounds are presented in Section 9.
+Lower bounds are presented in Section 8.
+Appendix A explains how to implement each decision step of our online algorithm in polynomial time.